 There's only one caveat: it requires domain knowledge.
 Think about computers.
 The process of "understanding" for humans and machines is somewhat similar — read instructions, compile, execute, and render.
 So if someone doesn't have a "compiler," they won't understand.

 Going a level higher, there's a structure we choose to describe something.
-If you oversimplify for everyone to understand, you lose data (~.mp3).
-If you are too close to the structure you use in your mind, you lose the audience (~.flac).
+If you oversimplify for everyone to understand, you lose data (~.mp3)

 This balance is important.
 For example, if science is overly popularized, it stops being useful; people engage but stop thinking.